A guide to caring for your pet during his final days

 Will My Other Pets Grieve a Pet Who Has Passed Away?

 After the loss of a companion animal, many people observe a change in their surviving pet’s behavior.
 Sometimes the pet appears depressed and shows diminished interest in play or food, and it often helps to simply give your surviving pet some extra attention and love.
 If your animal companion appears upset, check with a veterinarian to make sure there is no underlying medical problem causing his behavior.
+It is also well-documented that pets can recognize death in a companion animal.
+Cats, dogs and horses who see the deceased body of an animal they knew can adjust very well and spend less time searching and grieving than pets who have not seen their companion’s remains.

 No comments: